-Review results revealed that environmental expenditures account for less than 1.62%, and direct biodiversity expenditure constitute only 0.5% of total public expenditure in Uzbekistan.
+The results of the analysis showed a decreasing trend in state spending on environmental protection, including on biodiversity, in 2020-2022.
+By 2022 the total environmental spendings accounted for 1.21 percent of the total state budget, while direct biodiversity spending is only 0.33 percent.
 Accordingly, a significant amount of direct biodiversity expenditures was allocated through the Forestry Agency under the Ministry of Ecology, Environmental Protection and Climate Change (Ministry of Ecology) for afforestation and forest upkeep in the country.